1939–1940 Winter Offensive: Northern China

+In total, the Japanese Army in North China claimed 37,204 abandoned enemy corpses and 4,237 POWs while suffering 1,195 killed and 2,642 wounded in December 1939 and January 1940.
+The First, Second, Eighth, Hebei-Chahar, and Shandong-Jiangsu War Zones suffered a total of 15,987 casualties (Note: Including 1,591 casualties from the Eighth Route Army in the Hebei-Chahar and Shandong-Jiangsu War Zones but excluding its losses in the First, Second, and Eighth War Zones)in the Winter Offensive including 3,620 killed, 5,456 wounded, and 913 missing from the Second and Eighth War Zones.

 In 1937, the Chinese government picked up intelligence that the Japanese planned to install a puppet Hui Muslim regime around Suiyuan and Ningxia, and had sent agents to the region.
 The Middlesboro Daily News ran an article by Owen Lattimore which reported on Japan's planned offensive into the Muslim region in 1938, which predicted that the Japanese would suffer a crushing defeat at the hands of the Muslims.

 The Japanese planned to invade Ningxia from Suiyuan in 1939 and create a Hui Muslim puppet state.
 The next year, however, the Japanese were defeated by the Kuomintang Muslim Gen. Ma Hongbin, causing the plan to collapse.
 His Hui Muslim troops launched further attacks against Japan in the Battle of West Suiyuan.

 In Suiyuan, 300 Mongol collaborators serving the Japanese were fought off by a single Muslim who held the rank of major at the Battle of Wulan Obo in April.

 Muslim Generals Ma Hongkui and Ma Hongbin defended west Suiyuan, especially in Wuyuan, in 1940.
 Ma Hongbin commanded the 81st Corps, which suffered heavy casualties, but they eventually repulsed the Japanese and defeated them.

 Japan made heavy use of chemical weapons against China to make up for lack of numbers in combat and because China did not have any poison gas stockpiles of its own to retaliate.
 Japan also used poison gas against Chinese Muslim armies at the Battle of Wuyuan and the Battle of West Suiyuan.